Report card: Bob Condotta grades the Seahawks’ Week 7 overtime loss to the Cardinals

 Linebacker

-This was a tough game for everyone, as usually sure-handed Bobby Wagner missed a tackle on Murray on the second series that he turned into a first-down scramble.
+This was a tough game for everyone, as usually-sure-handed Bobby Wagner missed a tackle on Murray on the second series that he turned into a first-down scramble and later had a penalty — if controversial — on a third-down play that kept an Arizona scoring drive alive.

 Jordyn Brooks got the start at weakside linebacker and was good early on.